-In his recent series of articles "The Role of Technology in Political Economy"27 Harvard professor Yochai Benkler has pointed out how much the recent discussion on technology and inequality has been centered around two opposing viewpoints:
+In his recent series of articles The Role of Technology in Political Economy27 Harvard professor Yochai Benkler has pointed out how much the recent discussion on technology and inequality has been centred on two opposing viewpoints:

-Either current technological development (characterised by so called skills-biased technical change) is seen as a process leading deterministically to greater levels of inequality, without any feasible tools for political intervention, or the only feasible political solution to the disruptive force of technology is to increase and expand redistribution.
+The first of these viewpoints is that current technological development (characterised by so called skills-biased technical change) is seen as a process leading deterministically to greater levels of inequality, without any feasible tools for political intervention.
+The second viewpoint is that the only feasible political solution to the disruptive force of technology is to increase and expand redistribution.

-According to Benkler, this recent discourse has neglected the role of institutional transformations as a political tool: There are ways to orient the development of different technologies and their applications so that they are more inclusive and their benefits are distributed more widely.
-This however, requires that either existing old institutions (such as ownership) can be expanded to cover new domains or there are new institutions created to assume this task.
+According to Benkler, this recent debate has neglected the role of institutional transformations as a political tool: There are ways to orient the development of different technologies and their applications so that they are more inclusive, and their benefits are distributed more widely.
+This however, requires either that existing old institutions (such as ownership) can be expanded to cover new domains or that there are new institutions created to assume this task.
 This is what happened in the era leading to industrial society: the new concepts of land ownership and paid work created new kinds of markets for land and work and eventually enabled new ways to combine and bring together different forms of capital, paving the way for industrial companies.

-The IFTF manifesto considers how the area of open assets (which are neither public nor private) could be widened and most importantly how we can ensure that new types of assets with more and more significance enter the field of open assets.
+The IFTF manifesto considers how the area of open assets (which are neither public nor private) could be widened and most importantly how we could ensure that new types of significant assets enter the field of open assets.
 A good example is data policy, especially such initiatives as open data and mydata, more specifically the management and ownership of the data based on the behaviour of individuals.
 It is clear that when used correctly, data is a significant asset as well as a commodity.

 Another recently emerged question of ownership is the role of potential personal quotas related to emissions and natural resources.
-Such quotas used as policy tools for steering behavioral patterns to comply with the physical limits set by planetary limits are becoming both technically feasible and probably also politically acceptable with the growing awareness of the urgency of the climate crises.

-On the other hand, they could also serve as a tool for new kinds of wealth redistribution that would operate on a supranational level and incentivize people to search and adopt solutions for sustainable lifestyles.
-Ideally it would lead to a more concrete understanding of Earth and its resources as one commonly owned, limited pool.
+Such quotas used as policy tools for steering behavioural patterns to comply with the sustainable limits set by the environment are becoming technically feasible and politically acceptable with the urgency of solutions to climate change.
+On the other hand, these could also serve as tools for new kinds of wealth redistribution that would operate on a supranational level, and that would incentivise people to search out and to adopt ways of sustainable living.
+Ideally, this would lead to a more concrete understanding of Earth and its resources as one commonly owned, limited pool.

-The need for the concept of Universal Basic Assets is easy to justify assuming that the expansion and diversification of different asset classes are visibly present in everyday life.
-However, it should be understood that the UBA is more a metaphor, or a direction of discovery, for a future paradigm of economic policy than a single policy measure (while keeping in mind that UBI can be seen as much as an ethos as merely one instrument, using the term of Annie Lowrey28).
-It deviates from traditional models of the welfare state (and both UBI and UBS) by rejecting the primacy of public sector and active redistribution.
-It also explicitly moves beyond the patterns of industrial era employment and from approaches where paid work is always the favored category of human action.
+The need for Universal Basic Assets is easy to justify assuming that the expansion and diversification of different asset classes are visibly present in everyday life.
+However, it should be understood that UBA is more a metaphor, or a direction of discovery, for a future paradigm of economic policy than a single policy measure (while keeping in mind that UBI can be seen as much as an ethos as merely one instrument, using the term of Annie Lowrey28).
+UBA deviates from traditional models of the welfare state (and from both UBI and UBS) by rejecting the primacy of public sector and active redistribution.
+It also explicitly moves beyond the patterns of industrial era employment and from approaches where paid work is always the favoured category of human action.